Shreesh-Kulkarni/formal-verif/README.md

-# riscv-formal-verif
+# formal-verif
-A repository for formally verifying all the RISC-V cores I have designed.
+A repository for formally verifying HDL designs using open source tools.

 I would be including sample codes for common formal verification tests initially to get a hang of Yosys and Symbiyosys.
 You can ignore these sample files for now.